-Neck Headache, or as it is known medically – a Cervicogenic Headache, is a secondary headache disorder.
+Neck Headache, or known medically – a Cervicogenic Headache, is a secondary headache disorder.
 In other words, a neck joint problem causes your headache.

 What is a Neck Headache?